Shadowmoise/monitor-aws-ec2-instances/README.md

 If you get this error json.decoder.JSONDecodeError: Expecting value: line 1 column 1 (char 0) means that the awscli command wasn't executed properly.
 Check your credentials file to see if the profile is active and is working

-Sometimes not all json files will be deleted
+Sometimes not all json files will be deleted if the script fails before the end

+# 4) To do:

+Deal with the erro below with the IndexError that can occur sometimes Manage when there are no instances on the region to gain some time.